playpasshq/tuxedo/README.md

 ## Installation

-Currently only rails 4.2 and up is supported and a ruby version of 2.2.0 or higher.
+Currently rails 4.0 or higher and ruby version of 2.0.0 or higher are supported.
 Add this line to your application's Gemfile:

 ```ruby